Tristan-Technologies/EASem2Help/Python_Code_and_Reviews/software_download.md

 Version 1 implements a modified form of the joystick control law which allows it to operate over MQTT.
 Speed and direction control is inherent to the control law already.

 **[Version 2 Main File](../Python_Code_and_Reviews/MQTT_Controller_Code/mqttmaincontrollerv2)**:
 Modifications were made to allow the joystick to control the camera gimbal servo motors, in tandem with a toggle switch.
+To reduce strain on the network, the controller was configured to transmit commands only if a change in the previous state of the joystick was detected, dramatically reducing network traffic.
 Refresh rate was changed as well for increased stability.
 Operates with Boot File V1

 #### Receiver Unit Software (Vehicle)